letisiapangataa/letisiapangataa.github.io/_pages/about.md

 permalink: /about/
 ---

-My interests and passions vary from creative arts, business and entrepreneurship, to science and technology.
+You'll find me in the keywords of creative arts, business and entrepreneurship, to science and technology.

-I am inspired by my passions and Tongan heritage, making connections and sharing perceptive conceptual ideas.
+Inspired by my passions and Tongan heritage, technological upbringing, I am consistently seeking quality solutions to contribute to a futuristic society.